EvolEcolGroup/data_paper_genetic_pipeline/README.md

-# Genetic pipeline to process genetic data from FASTQ files to a pairwise pi matrix
+# Genetic pipeline to process genetic data from ancient and modern individuals

+The pipeline is divided in two main sections for ancient and modern samples.

+## Ancient samples

-There are four main steps to go from FASTQ files to a pairwise pi matrix:
+There are three main steps to go from FASTQ files to a filtered multi-sample vcf file:

 1. FASTQ -> BAM.
 2. BAM -> VCF.
 3. Merge VCF files.
-4. Filtering final dataset.

-## 1. FASTQ to BAM
+### 1. FASTQ to BAM

 ##### Dependencies
 1. Python v3.